tgragnato/tgragnato/_posts/2023-12-11-Cosmic-Expansion.md

+---
-# Day 11: Cosmic Expansion
+title: Cosmic Expansion
+description: Advent of Code 2023 [Day 11]
+layout: default
+lang: en
+---

 You continue following signs for "Hot Springs" and eventually come across an observatory.
 The Elf within turns out to be a researcher studying cosmic expansion using the giant telescope here.